-A legal instrument allowing suppliers (sponsors) to apply for regulatory approval to supply self-tests for use at home in Australia is now in place.
+An Excluded purposes specification for IVDs for self-testing which allows suppliers (sponsors) to apply for regulatory approval to supply self-tests for use at home in Australia is now in place.
 COVID-19 rapid antigen self-tests (home use tests) can only be supplied to consumers for self-testing if they are approved by the TGA and included in the ARTG for that purpose.
 Further information on the supply of self-tests is available at COVID-19 Rapid Antigen Self-tests (for home use).

-Suppliers (sponsors) of COVID-19 rapid antigen tests and testing service providers must make sure that any publicly accessible advertising of rapid antigen tests is compliant with the Therapeutic Goods Advertising Code and the conditions of supply and use as they appear on the Australian Register of Therapeutic Goods.
+Suppliers (sponsors) of COVID-19 rapid antigen tests and testing service providers must make sure that any publicly accessible advertising of rapid antigen tests is compliant with the Act, the Therapeutic Goods Advertising Code and the conditions of supply and use as they appear on the Australian Register of Therapeutic Goods.

-- must not be likely to lead people to delay necessary medical attention (such as immediately presenting for a diagnostic PCR test to confirm whether or not they have COVID-19), and
+- not be likely to lead people to delay necessary medical attention (such as immediately presenting for a diagnostic PCR test to confirm whether or not they have COVID-19), and

 It is also important that any advertisement is consistent with government health messaging in relation to testing for infection with COVID-19.

 Advertising COVID-19 rapid antigen tests lawfully